Luftare/no-comment/readme.md

 ## How to contribute

-Form this repository and make pull request to this master branch.
+Fork this repository and make pull request to this master branch.